 He makes his final mistake, still toting the kid, comes at me with the knife, I almost want to grin.

 Zelda is behind him, she takes three strides and is up, her teeth sink into his neck, he drops the boy, I’m on him before it can occur to him to use the knife on his unseen captor.
-Zoe C grabs the boy, Elle has her Glock tapping the back of his head.
+Zoe C grabs the boy, Elle has her Glock tapping the back of asshole's head.

 I give Zelda the command to release, she does but doesn’t back off.
 He moves his head, she sticks her muzzle against his neck and growls.
 Not a little dog growl, a grizzly growl, he stops motionless.